 Any last minute requests within reason can be done so this evening

-Dinner at Pizza Restaurant (Pizzas around 10 euros each) – the staff here are all females.
+Dinner at Pizza Restaurant (Pizzas around 10 euros each).
 The chef was taught in Italy, she now runs the restaurant and everything is imported.
 Even the plates and cutlery!

 Take a walk down new and bright Future Scientist’s street, perfect for long exposure shots